 As it’s a legal requirement to record all your business’s income and expenses, you should think carefully about how you do this.
 FreeAgent’s accounting software is ideal for this task, with a wealth of features to help you track your day-to-day finances with minimal hassle.
 With FreeAgent you can automate your invoices and track all your expenses from the mobile app so your accounts will be kept up to date without you having to worry about being investigated by HMRC.

 4. Send a tax return every year

 You need to report your yearly income and expenses to HMRC every year by midnight on 31st January.
 FreeAgent saves time and stress here too by calculating your Self Assessment tax bill from the records you keep throughout the year.
-As much as 90% of the sole trader Self Employment form is filled in automatically, allowing you to simply check it over, fill in the blanks and then click a button to submit your tax return directly to HMRC.
+Parts of the sole trader Self Employment form are filled in automatically, allowing you to simply check it over, fill in the blanks and then click a button to submit your tax return directly to HMRC.

 5. Pay your tax bill

 Midnight on 31st January is also the deadline for paying your Self Assessment tax bill.
 It’s a good idea to get your tax return in well ahead of time to ensure you are also able to pay by the deadline - you could face a £100 fine for missing it!

 Don’t forget that on 31st January you may also have to make a payment on account towards next year’s tax bill, which works out as half of the previous year’s bill.
 For example, if the total bill for your first year of trading tax year is £2,000, you have to pay this amount by 31st January plus an additional £1,000 payment towards next year’s bill.
 Following that, another payment on account is due on 31st July.
 Confused?
 Find out more about payments on account in this simple guide.

 If you expect to make sales of £85,000 or more in a 12-month period, you need to register for VAT.
 Once you’ve registered you need to charge VAT to your customers and submit a VAT return online to HMRC using compatible accounting software.